 For more than 60 years, industrial robots have been used to automate all types of production lines.
 Traditional industrial robots are designed to control the position quickly and accurately.
-For tasks like moving an object, cutting a circle, robots are more efficient than humans in terms of accuracy and speed.
+For tasks like moving an object, cutting a circle, Adaptive Robots are more efficient than humans in terms of accuracy and speed.

 During the course of the last few years, robotics engineering has developed many unseen apps.
 However, it’s still easy for individuals to imagine more than a robot can.
 It is desirable that robots are smarter, more versatile and safer to shorten the cognition divide.

 Once recognized only for the manufacturing company, robots are now a component of many workplaces.
 For this marvel of artificial intelligence, the future is even brighter.
 However, there are three major limitations that robots have.